PhantomCatz/Training/Git/Git.md

 ## Fetching Changes from GitHub

+<code class="command">git fetch</code>

 When people make new changes on GitHub, you have to download them first before you can use them on your own machine.
-This can be done with the command `git fetch origin`.
+This can be done with the command `git fetch REMOTE`.
+This `REMOTE` is usually `origin` as default, but it could be named something else.
 This command adds the files in the remote repository to your machine, but it does not replace those in your workspace.
 This is because it stores the files in a separate area from your workspace.

 To update the files in your workspace, you should run the command `git merge origin/main`.
 This command attempts to merge the `main` branch from `origin`.